Prince George’s County Memorial Library System’s Data Tells the Real Story

 - Mandatory reporting: As a taxpayer-funded organization, PGCMLS is required to provide regular in-depth reporting to county, state and federal governments.

 - Floating collection: Any title can be requested by a library member at any location at any time.
-Understanding how the titles are moving between branches is key to meeting the needs of each branch — and its cardholders.
+Understanding how the titles move between branches is key to meeting the needs of each branch — and its cardholders.

-- Evaluating “anecdotal” data: Michael often heard anecdotes related to key indicators: most popular titles, busiest days of the week, most attended events.
+- Evaluating “anecdotal” data: Michael often heard anecdotes related to key indicators: most popular titles, busiest days of the week and most attended events.
 Michael wanted a way to systematically evaluate these indicators in real time.

 For example, Michael points to the following:

 - Reporting efficiency: It now takes 60 percent less time to generate the mandatory reports for county, state and federal governments, freeing up staff to focus on other key activities.

 - Future upside: Data showed that PGCMLS per capita expenditures are among the lowest five of the 24 library systems in Maryland, even when compared with counties that generate a tenth of its revenue.
 This could have a positive impact on funding in the future.

 - Higher circulation: The impact on the proficiency of the floating collection has been dramatic.
 “We can now anticipate which type of titles will be in demand at specific branches, so we are able to provide the titles that the public wants not the ones we simply think they want,” Michael said.
 “This has led to an increase in system-wide circulation.”

 - Community outreach: Michael and his team now have access to precise data points related to daily door counts, total checkouts and program attendance — all on a branch-by-branch level.
 For example, they learned only five percent of one elementary school’s students were visiting the library, so PGCMLS conducted outreach to that school.
 Just a few months later, nearly 60 percent of the students had visited.